Gordon Anderson (squash player)

-Gordon Anderson is a squash player from Canada.
+Gordon Anderson (born 20th century) is a former squash player from Canada.

+Career

 He was one of the leading hardball squash players in North America in the 1970s.

-Anderson won the Canadian national squash title three consecutive times in 1973–1975.
+Anderson won the Canadian national squash title three consecutive times – in 1973, 1974, and 1975.
 He was runner-up at the North American Open in 1979.
 In 2013, Anderson was inducted into the Ontario Squash Hall of Fame.